sparkfun/SparkFun_GNSSDO/docs/hardware_overview.md

 !!! warning "Read Before Handling PCB!"
 	!!! danger "ESD Sensitivity"
-		The mosaic-X5 module is sensitive to [ESD](https://en.wikipedia.org/wiki/Electrostatic_discharge "Electrostatic Discharge").
+		The mosaic-T module is sensitive to [ESD](https://en.wikipedia.org/wiki/Electrostatic_discharge "Electrostatic Discharge").
 Use a proper grounding system to make sure that the working surface and the components are at the same electric potential.

 	??? info "ESD Precaution"
 		As recommended by the manufacturer, we highly encourage users to take the necessary precautions to avoid damaging their module.

-		- The RTK mosaic-X5 features ESD protection on the USB-C connectors and ethernet jacks.
+		- The RTK mosaic-T features ESD protection on the USB-C connectors, ethernet jack, I/O terminals and antenna connections.
-		- The mosaic-X5 module features internal ESD protection to the `ANT_1` antenna input.

 		<div class="grid cards" markdown>